kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/delving/index.md

 > **Design note**: this mechanic is intended to replace x-in-6 or %-based search for traps or hidden objects present in other systems.
 This allows players to exchange their time and consumables for secrets without potentially locking it completely behind a random roll.

 > **Design note**: for modules’ compatibility the Referee should use common sense and hints, e.g., if a secret door is said to be normal to find (or 1-in-6 for example), then a Normal difficulty is applied or potentially even Easy, leaving more carefully hidden features to be behind 2+ turns of searching.

+## Using abilities

+The Players may decide to listen (WIS check), search for the traps on a specific object (INT check), break doors (STR check) etc. Each such activity takes 1 turn and the result is left to the dice to decide.
+This gives a chance to find an Extraordinary trap within one turn, though.
+If something was Easy to uncover, having spent the turn doing something related to investigation of an area or an object should reaveal the Easy details.

+> **Example**: the party is facing a door.
+There is no obvious noise coming from behind it.
+The resident Elf decides to spend a turn listening in to the door, trying to figure our what is behind it.
+The Referee deems it a Normal check with DC 16.
+The Player (or the Referee if they decide to play it as a secret roll) rolls a 2 and Elf's heritage adds a +3, but this is still not enough... the only thing the Elf hears is breathing of his companions and normal dungeon ambiance.